alopatindev/alopatindev.github.io/_posts/2016-04-30-career-shift-time.markdown

 Eventually I decided to evaluate different activities (originally I called them "industries", but it's not really accurate anymore).

-The evaluation was done my personal
+The evaluation was done by my personal

 - tech interest (interest in technologies the industry relates to)
 - interest in the industry itself
 - tech experience
 - simplicity (how quickly it's possible to master the technologies)

-by writing [a little program in Scala](https://gist.github.com/alopatindev/9fa774c7a375b1772083fc976f6ce168) to see what happens.
+and by writing [a little program in Scala](https://gist.github.com/alopatindev/9fa774c7a375b1772083fc976f6ce168).
 The last time the output looked like this:

 ```
 Industries